My Counseling Fees

 Things to Keep in Mind When Considering Your Payment Method

-Most insurance companies only pay (or reimburse) for counseling services when clients meet the criteria for those mental health diagnoses insurance carriers have decided qualify for “medical necessity.”
+Insurance companies only pay (or reimburse) for counseling services when clients meet the criteria for mental health disorder diagnoses that the insurance companies have decided qualify for “medical necessity.”

-In your first session, you can explore whether or not you meet these criteria, the pros and cons of using insurance even if you do, and how you would like to proceed.
+In your first session, you can explore whether or not you meet these criteria and the pros and cons of submitting claims to insurance for reimbursement even if you do.
 Please keep in mind that information submitted to insurance companies for payment becomes a part of your public health record — a record accessed in determining life insurance rates and healthcare premiums in the future.